 We have covered many eyewear brands on this site, and it is rare for a new upstart brand to stick out in a meaningful way.
 Somehow, though, Hills Eyewear does that.
 To give a short history, the brand was started a few years ago by Iman Gadzhi, of YouTube fame, under the eponymous name “Gadzhi”.
 It recently rebranded, as it grew, to Hills.
 I was intrigued when I first saw the rebrand being advertised on Instagram.
 The ads and branding are super slick, clean, and modern, and there has clearly been a lot of thought and care put into how this brand looks and feels.
 I figured I would try a pair out, and ordered the H1’s for myself.

 So - are they actually any good?
-As someone with very high standards for eyewear, I can confidently say that, yes, these are in fact quite good (with one big caveat, which will be explained later).
-They are well made, feel very solid, and are actually one of the most comfortable pairs of glasses I have ever worn.
+As someone with very high standards for eyewear, I can confidently say that these are solid frames (with one big caveat, which will be explained later).
+They are well made, and are quite comfortable too.
 They are light without being too light, and all the finishing is clean, and neat, and overall feels quite good on the face.
-The frame design is also really good — the shape is phenomenal (you’d think a basic panto-style frame like this would be easy to do well, but I have seen countless bad examples; so, you’d be surprised), and I actually really like the matte black they use.
+The frame design is also really good — the shape is excellent (you’d think a basic panto-style frame like this would be easy to do well, but I have seen countless bad examples), and I actually really like the matte black they use.
 It’s a design choice that can easily look “cheap”, but Hills manages to make it look exactly the opposite.
 This is partially due to the very nicely textured and engraved metal temple arms.
-Almost all of Hills frames use this same basic metal temple arm style, and I actually really like it as an overall brand design aesthetic.
-I thought it would be a bit much based on the photos online, but in person, it’s perfectly subtle enough.
-In all, the frames look and feel far above their price point.
-(The lenses are mediocre, honestly, but who cares — they can easily be changed for something higher end at any local optician if you care, or be filled with prescription lenses, like I would do.)
+Almost all of Hills frames use this same basic metal temple arm style, and I actually really like it as an overall brand aesthetic.
+I thought it would be a bit much based on the photos online, but in person, it’s subtle enough.
+In all, the frames look and feel above their price point.
+(The lenses are pretty junky, honestly, but who cares — they can easily be changed for something higher end at any local optician if you care, or be filled with prescription lenses, like I would do.)

 I also very much like and appreciate how the Hills design aesthetic flows through their whole collection.
 They are all similar frames, yet unique in their own way.
 They’re all great shapes, with some being more classic than others.
 And I am looking forward to see what else they release as well.